Gullimama/bojr/README.md

 When attempting to extract the **test.zip** archive, you'll hit a "java.io.FileNotFoundException: testZipExtracted\dkl\mkds.txt" exception.
 All other files are succesfully extracted to their folders up to this point.

 ```
-Please fix this issue so that all files and folders are correctly extracted, including those in the dkl folder.
+Please fix this issue so that all files and folders can be extracted.

 Do this by identifying a root cause and fixing it in the existing code - rather than writing a new method/function.
 ```